Attorney General's Office

 FORMAT MANAGEMENT

-Paper: Retain in Office for 1 year after case closes and then transfer to State Records Center.
-Retain in State Records Center for 14 years and then transfer to State Archives provided no pending action or litigation.
+Paper: Retain in Office for 1 year after case is closed and then transfer to State Records Center.
+Retain in State Records Center for 14 years and then transfer to State Archives.

 APPRAISAL